AmosStack/Frontend-master-challenges/README.md

 ## Notes

 - Each folder is an independent mini-project.
-- Design references and style guides are included where available.
+- Most projects include design references and style guides.
+- Some challenge folders include helper docs like `AGENTS.md` and `CLAUDE.md`.

 ## License